Danmoreng/llm-pen/SESSION_SUMMARY.md

 - Enhanced system prompts to better guide the LLMs on when to use each function
 - Updated all relevant files to support the new functions

+### 4. Documentation Updates
+- Updated README.md with information about all supported backends
+- Added detailed setup instructions for each backend
+- Documented the enhanced code editing functions
+- Updated feature list and usage instructions

 ## Current Project Status

 The LLM-Pen application now supports four different LLM backends: